maggieha1/Quantum-State-Preparation-Piecewise-QSVT/README.md

 * **Healthy** (Output 0): Singular value $< 0.5$.
 * **Diseased** (Output 1): Singular value $\ge 0.5$.

+We first perform global approximation then piecewise approximation, and we compare these two approach in term of fidelity verication and circuit depth.

 ## Architecture & Qubit Setup
 This piecewise classification utilizes a 3-qubit architecture:
 * **System Qubit (1):** Holds the raw biological data.